-As a New Zealand citizen overseas, you have no right or claim to financial assistance from the New Zealand Government.
 If you find yourself in financial difficulties overseas, you can:

 - Have your friends, family, or employer transfer money to you overseas through a commercial agency such as Moneygram or Western Union, phone 0800 270 000 from New Zealand or go to http://www.westernunion.co.nz/ to find the telephone number of the branch which is closest to you.
 This is generally the easiest and quickest way to access emergency funds overseas.

 - Contact the issuing bank/agency to notify lost or stolen credit cards and traveller’s cheques.
 Most main banks have a website with advice and international free phone numbers.